gvwilson/fiction/in-heck/index.md

 and it was her turn to hide
-so she hid behind the rain barrel, the one up at the front of the school by the street, and she heard Special Blazes talking with the other Prosecutor, the bear—
+so she hid behind the rain barrel, the one up at the front of the school by the street, and she heard Special Blazes talking with the other Regulator, the bear—

 "Meribeth,"